NgNhatThanh/PomodoroTimer-Desktop/README.md

 ## Contributing
 I welcome any and all contributions!
 Here are some ways you can get started:
 1. **Report bugs**: if you encounter any bugs, open up an issue and let me know the problem.
-2. **Contribute code**: fork this repo, clone the forked-repo and make your own changes, then open a pull request in this repo and wait for your code to be merged.
+2. **Contribute code**: fork this repo, clone the forked-repo and make your own changes, commit and push.
+Then open a pull request in this repo and wait for your code to be merged.
 3. **Suggestions**: if you don't want to code but have some ideas, open up an issue and let me know that.

 ## License